ramirizk/DeveloperAssessment/task1/README.md

 ##Epic -- Address Book MVP

-The sales team would like a new address book application to keep track of information.
+The sales team would like a new address book application.
 They need to track their client's names, which organization they represent, as well as their contact information.

 ##Stories

 ###Story 1
-As the user, I would like to be able to add contacts in the following format:
+As the user, I would like to be able to **add** contacts in the following format:

 `[first name],[last name],[organization],[phone number],[email]`

 ###Story 2
-As the user, I would like to view all the contacts I have ever entered into the address book along with their information, listed in alphabetical order of their last name.
+As the user, I would like to **output** all the contacts I have ever entered into the address book, along with their information.
+Entries should be listed in alphabetical order of their last name.

 ###Story 3
-As the user, I would like to search for and output all the contacts for a specific organization, listed in alphabetical order of their last name.
+As the user, I would like to search for and **output** all the contacts for a specific organization.
+Entries should be listed in alphabetical order of their last name.

 ###Story 4
-As the user, I would like to be able to update a contact's information by adding a contact with the same first name, last name and organization.
+As the user, I would like to be able to **update** a contact's information by adding a contact with the same first name, last name and organization.